 Previous posts have included: a non-executive board member of Ilex Urban Regeneration Company, CEO of the Northern Ireland Chamber of Commerce, Deputy Secretary with responsibility for Corporate Services in the Department of Culture Arts and Leisure, Chief Executive of the Northern Ireland Growth Challenge, a private sector organisation set up to take a private sector approach to economic development in Northern Ireland.

 Frank has many years of industrial development experience with the former Industrial Development Board and was former IDB Deputy Chief Executive with responsibility for inward investment.

 Sir Adrian Webb - Wales Chair

-Previously Vice-Chancellor of Glamorgan University, has a wealth of experience of leading at executive management level in public, not for profit and education sectors.
+Previously Deputy Vice Chancellor at Loughborough University and Vice-Chancellor of Glamorgan University, he has a wealth of experience of leading at executive and non-executive management levels in public, not for profit and education sectors.

 More about Sir Adrian Webb